Maui Family & Children Vacation Activities

 Go out on a boat.
 When you take a getaway to our Maui family resort, get away to the ocean.
 Take the kids on a glass-bottom boat, sailing yacht, sport fishing charter, catamaran or ocean ferry.
 This is the best way to experience the ocean and see the island from a new perspective.

 Hike the trails.
 Hiking into Maui's awe-inspiring interior is another popular family activity, thanks to a selection of easily accessible trails.
 Discover the Iao Needle, a 1,200-foot spire of volcanic rock.
-Or hike up the 10,000-foot Haleakala volcano, walk inside the crater or just wander around the park.
+Or hike into the crater of the 10,000-foot high Haleakala volcano, or just wander around the park.
 It's thrilling to walk on the shiny, black-sand beach of Waianapanapa State Park, too.

 Take a trip to the park.
 Drive up to the summit of Haleakala in Haleakala National Park and explore the volcano's crater on foot or on horseback.
 The children can even earn Junior Ranger badges by participating in activities offered by the National Park Service.
 Or, drive out to Oheo Gulch at the Kipihulu end of the park.
 Hike to the waterfalls, swim in the pools and take lots of photos.